-Essential Oils – Many essential oils can be blended to provide warming and cooling relief for sore muscles and mixed with creams or oils, including arnica.
+Essential Oils – Many essential oils can be blended to provide warming and cooling relief for sore muscles, including arnica.
+These can be used direct or with creams or oils.
 Try lemon, ginger, peppermint, clove, or wintergreen.

-Echinacea – This herb may help people feel better faster and is often used to help prevent the common cold.
+Echinacea – This herb seems to help people recover from illness faster and is often used to help prevent and alleviate the common cold.

 Goldenseal – Goldenseal acts as an expectorant, soothes mucus membranes, and has strong antibacterial and antifungal properties.
 It helps with sinus infections and chest congestion.

 Zinc – Zinc has antioxidant properties and is necessary for the body to resist infection.
-It may help prevent colds or shorten the length of a cold.
+It may help prevent colds and help shorten the length of a cold.

-Elderberry – These sweet smelling berries help prevent and limit the severity of the cold and flu.
+Elderberry – These sweet smelling berries help prevent and limit the severity of colds and the flu.

-Others to consider: licorice, garlic, oregano, and colloidal silver.
+Others to consider: licorice, garlic, oregano, and ionic silver.

-Probiotics – Probiotics reduce nasal inflammation and promote healthy mucus membrane functions.
+Probiotics – Probiotics reduce nasal inflammation and promote healthy mucus membrane function.